monalabs/mona-sdk/README.md

-Mona’s SDK is a python based package which enables you to securely access Mona’s API and export your data to Mona directly from within your code, either message-by-message or as a batch.
+Mona’s SDK is a python based package which enables you to securely access Mona’s API and send your data to Mona directly from within your code, either message-by-message or as a batch.

 ## Installation